Event canceled due to COVID-19 restrictions.

 It’s not just pancakes anymore!!

-Join us for a Winter Boardwalk Experience
+A Winter Boardwalk Experience

 The Dough Roller on the Boardwalk at South Division St.

 All You Can Eat, Pancakes, Sausage, Coffee, Tea and Soda.

 The Granville Trimper Pancake Breakfast is held every year in honor of the late president and manager of Trimper’s Rides on the Boardwalk in Ocean City.

 A lifetime resident of Ocean City, Mr. Trimper began work at the summer operation as a boy.
 He started working at age 10 or 11 operating and setting up the Ferris wheel.
 He was past president of the Ocean City Lion’s Club, having been a Lion for 58 years.
 He

 was also a lifetime member of the Ocean City Fire Company, past president of the Ocean City Hotel-Motel-Restaurant Association, president of the Ocean City Museum Society, past president of the Downtown Association, helped in the creation of the OCDC and was a long standing member of the Ocean City Chamber of Commerce.
 He served on the Board of Directors for Peninsula Bank and was vestryman and past senior warden of St. Paul’s by the Sea Episcopal Church.

 In his later years, he was a member of the Evergreen Lodge #153 in Berlin, a 32nd degree Mason of the Scottish Right and was a member of the Bomi Temple and Ocean City Shrine club.
 He served as a member of the Worcester County Sanitary Commission and for over 20 years was on the Maryland Amusement Park Advisory Board.
 For 18 years, he served as an Ocean City councilman, council president, mayor of Ocean City and four years as a Worcester County Commissioner.